Maslow Study Gallery

 Map & Directions

-The Maslow Study Gallery, located on the first floor of the Shields Center for Visual Arts, is a learning laboratory, providing fieldwork experiences, internships, and opportunities in curatorial and exhibition studies to Marywood students.
-The Maslow Collection is one of the most significant and extensive collections of contemporary art in Northeastern Pennsylvania.
+The Maslow Study Gallery is a learning laboratory, providing fieldwork experiences, internships, and opportunities in curatorial and exhibition studies to Marywood students.
+Works in The Maslow Collection are available for professional research and study, and many are loaned to regional and national exhibitions.

 Take a Virtual Tour of this location